plusangel/radiationUAV/README.md

 Documents (pdf) related with the activities and development of this project.

 ### [Videos] (https://www.youtube.com/user/rebelCatDevelopment)
-Videos realated with the project's experiments can be found in: goo.gl/JyTzGp
+Videos related with the project's experiments can be found in: goo.gl/JyTzGp

 ### Author & Developer
 Angelos Plastropoulos